-In their current form and in the current environment it is unlikely that cryptocurrencies like Bitcoin or Ripple will become a mainstream peer-to-peer version of electronic cash and a serious alternative to fiat money.
+It is unlikely that cryptocurrencies like Bitcoin or Ripple will become a mainstream peer-to-peer version of electronic cash and a serious alternative to fiat money.
 People will simply not use a cryptocurrency for day-to-day payments that is expensive to use, extremely volatile and is primarily used for investment and speculation purposes.

 However, it is too simplistic to solely focus on cryptocurrencies and have a discussion about whether cryptocurrencies are an alternative to fiat money and whether they should be banned.
-Cryptocurrencies form part of a large crypto ecosystem: a new financial ecosystem which has evolved and grown enormously in a short span of time.
-A important related question is when does a coin or token classify as a cryptocurrency?
+Cryptocurrencies form part of a large ecosystem: a new ecosystem which has evolved and grown enormously in a short span of time.
+A related question is when does a coin or token classify as a cryptocurrency?
 The Basel Committee on Banking Supervision proposes a definition for prudential purposes (see below).

 2 FinTech 3.0 Re-Architecting Financial Market Infrastructure & DeFi.
-For an excellent overview of the new financial ecosystem, this article by John Street Capital is a very interesting read.
+For an overview of the new financial ecosystem, this article by John Street Capital is a very interesting read.